 IoT is transforming businesses across industries.
-The technology has not just enabled them to optimize processes for efficiency, it has also enhanced product offerings and helped them transform customer experiences.
-While industry leaders are eagerly leveraging business opportunities available through the technology, IoT security challenges on adoption have always been unclear and a big concern.
+The technology has not just enabled businesses to optimize processes for efficiency, it has also enhanced product offerings and helped them transform customer experiences.
+While industry leaders are eagerly leveraging business opportunities available through technology, IoT security continues to always be a big concern.

 This is due to two main reasons – incompatible solutions and immature security offerings that fail to secure deployments, leading to putting the business at risk of cyberattacks like data breach.

 One of the sectors that have witnessed a rapid increase in IoT adoption is healthcare.
 For instance, Chicago is installing cameras and sensors at most intersections.
 Their goal is to detect pollen count and air quality for its citizens.
 Or, City of Newport deployed smart city IoT solutions to improve air quality, flood control and waste management.
 It’s easy to say, IoT is the latest buzzword for discussion and implementation. n fact, according to Machina Research, the global IoT market is all set to reach $4.3 trillion by 2024.

 However, while enterprises and states are eager to leverage IoT to bring better business opportunities, adopting a secure IoT secure is still a concern to be thought about.
 In this article, we will be discussing the common IoT security concerns across industries and the best practices to address those IoT security problems, along with how you start your AWS journey to mitigate security and privacy in IoT.

 One of the biggest reasons why IoT ecosystems are not considered secure is that the features and devices connected are not ‘protected’ by default.
 There is also no automatic update to the key IoT security practices such as encrypted communication.
 So most of the connected devices in the ecosystem remain outdated, increasing IoT issues.